Queries

 write: []

-User Configuration Attributes
+Attributes

 creator

-Information about user that has created this query definition.
+The user that created this query definition.

 songs-by-genre: